 Sandy’s articles have appeared on The Huffington Post and in Yoga International, Ascent, and Yoga Journal.
 Her Yoga International essay “Yoga For Sale” was selected for the anthology of the magazine’s best writing, Spirit on the Move, published in 2005 by Himalayan Press, and included again in the updated version in 2007.

 An expert yoga instructor, Sandy completed her yoga teacher training in 1995 with the renowned Advanced Studies Program at The Yoga Room in Berkeley, California.
 She joined their faculty in 2000 and served as a core member until 2015, when she took a leave of absence to pursue her master’s degree at UPenn and dedicate herself to researching and writing her next book.
 She is Yoga Alliance-certified at the highest level, E-RYT 500 (experienced registered yoga teacher) and also a designated YACAP (official continuing education provider), and owned and operated her own yoga studio, Alameda Yoga Station, from 1995 until 2013,

 Sandy continues to offer public classes and workshops at Leela Yoga in Alameda, California, and can be found there most Sunday mornings, teaching an eclectic, alignment-based blend of hatha yoga styles.
-She is currently at work on a new book about wellness, mind/body integration and positive psychology, currently slated for publication in fall 2017.
+She is currently at work on a new book about wellness, mind/body integration and positive psychology, currently slated for release in 2018.

 - Master of Applied Positive Psychology, University of Pennsylvania